Signs of universality in the structure of culture: Introduction

-This tool, inspired by Ref. \cite{Valori}, is effectively a 2-dimensional plot which shows, for any given initial cultural state, how a measure of long-term cultural diversity (LTCD) depends on a measure of short-term collective behavior (STCB) -- or short-term social coordination.
-The LTCD quantity estimates the extent to which cultural diversity survives after a long period of exogenous trait dynamics governed by consensus-favoring social influence, in the absence of any other process.
-This is done using an Axelrod-type model \cite{Axelrod} of trait dynamics.
-The STCB quantity estimates the propensity of the initial state to collective behavior on the short-term.
-This is done using a modification of the Cont-Bouchaud model \cite{Cont} of social coordination.
-While LTCD is a property of the final state, STCB is a property of the initial state of the exogenous dynamics model.
-However, the definition of the STCB does employ, in a more implicit way, the idea of single-opinion dynamics driven by social influence, but taking place on a much shorter time-scale.
-In fact, as described in Sec. \ref{LTCDaSTCB}, both the LTCD and the STCB quantities are functions of the same free parameter, the bounded confidence threshold $\omega$, which controls the maximal distance in cultural space for which social influence can operate.
-The common dependence on this parameter is what allows for LTCD to be expressed as a function of STCB.
+On one hand, this technique incorporates the idea of social-influence cultural dynamics, which is encoded by a measure of long-term cultural diversity (LTCD), which makes use of an Axelrod-type model~\cite{Axelrod} of cultural dynamics with a minimal set of ingredients.
+The LTCD quantity estimates the extent to which discrepancies between opinions survive after a long period of cultural dynamics governed by consensus-favoring social influence, in the absence of any other process.
+For any given set of cultural vectors (or cultural state), the values of LTCD are shown in correspondence with those of another quantity, which is a measure of short-term collective behavior (STCB).
+The STCB quantity estimates the propensity of the agent population to short-term coordination in terms of their opinions with respect to only one topic.
+This is done using a modification of the Cont-Bouchaud model~\cite{Cont} of social coordination, which employs, in a more implicit way, the idea of one-dimensional opinion dynamics driven by social influence, supposedly taking place on a much shorter time-scale.
+As described in Sec.~\ref{LTCDaSTCB}, both the LTCD and the STCB quantities are, additionally, functions of the same free parameter, the bounded confidence threshold $\omega$, which controls the maximal distance in cultural space for which social influence can operate.
+The common dependence on this parameter is what allows for LTCD to be plotted as a function of STCB.